-In addition to using the values collected in reference [6] to provide an overview of wind power EROI values, a nominal life cycle analysis (LCA) of a Vestas onshore 2.0 MW wind turbine was used as an example to provide specific values as necessary (e.g. amount of each energy type used during manufacturing, capacity factor, etc.) [7].
+In addition to using the values collected in reference [6] to provide an overview of wind power EROI values, a nominal life cycle analysis (LCA) of a Vestas onshore 2.0 MW wind turbine was used as an example to provide specific values as necessary (e.g. the amount of each energy type used during manufacturing, capacity factor, etc.) [7].
 The EROI from the process analysis LCA for the Vestas 2.0 MW turbine is 31, with the turbine generating 5,634,000 kWh/yr at a capacity factor of just over 32%.
 In total 13,100,000 MJ (3,640,000 kWh equivalent) of energy was calculated to be consumed for manufacturing and installing the turbine and transmission components (see Table Vestas LCA).
 Thus, the EROI = 31 is used as a starting value for incorporating the energy requirements of business operational units during a wind project.

 Table Vestas LCA.
+The quantity of fuel consumed for a Vestas 2.0MW turbine has an energy content of 13,100,000 MJ costing approximately $150,000.
+Energy consumed is from reference [7].